 Sometimes primary care physicians don’t reach out to a specialized physician in time, prolonging a patient’s experience or even possibly jeopardizing the patient’s health.
 It is easy for a doctor to unknowingly decide against a referral to avoid the embarrassment of passing a patient along.

-Some doctors have a fear of appearing unknowledgeable or are attempting to keep costs down but in actuality, they are causing long delays for their patient in the long-term.
+Some doctors have a fear of appearing unknowledgeable or are attempting to keep costs down but in actuality, they are causing long delays for their patients in the long-term.

 To ensure that a patient’s care isn’t delayed unreasonably, create a referral agreement that specifically spells out how communication will take place, what time frames will be put in place for each patient depending on their case, who’s managing the patient care from a decision making perspective, the operational processes that will take place and the benefits for each party involved.